 In all likelihood the next most influential moment after scribing was initiated into big consulting in ‘95 happened due to that seed MG Taylor planted in England.
 That was years later when the genius graphic artist, Andrew Park, founding father of Cognitive Media, produced the first whiteboard RSA Animate explanation video around 2009 that launched a whole other branch of scribing by incorporating video.
 Andrew was introduced to the craft when he was recommended by a staffing agency looking for an artist to work in the new ASE in Luton, England.
 Andrew believed at the time he was going to be working for some guy named, “Ernest Young”.
 “Ernest Young” turned out to be “Ernst & Young” and Andrew began his career as a visual facilitator at that ASE we kicked off in 1997.
 With Andrew, the world of graphic facilitation gained one of its brightest, most innovative, visual thinkers.

 And there are other MG Taylor descendants by way of the ASE that came along and are having an unbelievable impact on the craft.
 Like the amazingly talented Fern Lecuna in Australia who first became involved in this work through the Sydney ASE.
 The incredible, Alfredo Carlo of Housatonic in Bologna, Italy got his start in graphic facilitation working in Cap Gemini’s ASE system.
-There’s Drew Dernavich, a renowned illustrator and cartoonist for the New Yorker and other publications who is also an amazing scribe (one of the most talented people ever to perform this as a “side hustle").
+Talented Paris-based scribe and graphic facilitator, Viviana Gozzi began her career at the Paris ASE.
+There’s New York based Drew Dernavich, a renowned illustrator and cartoonist for the New Yorker and other publications, and Nathaniel Bellows, a supremely talented author, visual artist and singer-songwriter.
+Both Drew and Nathaniel are long-time scribes and two of the most insanely talented people I know who do this as a "side hustle."
 Drew got his start in the Cambridge ASE which MG Taylor once owned.
 Another immensely creative scribe to emerge from the Cambridge ASE, that I worked with during their beginning years is Tara DuLaurence.
 I will always remember scribing a dialogue with her when she was still learning (but already impressive in my opinion) and she muttered to me that she was "so nervous" to be working alongside me.
 I told her she was doing fine and then asked if she had ever done dual scribing before.
 She whispered, "yeah, but they were hacks."
 Tara, you my friend are no hack.
 I hope you continue to share your talents with the visual facilitation community — I look forward to collaborating with you again someday.

 Matt Sullivan is a wonderful artist, creative thinker, visual problem solver and also a world class scribe — Matt came out of the Chicago ASE.
 Speaking of the Chicago ASE, Nate Daily and Monica Eager both came from that center and are accomplished scribes among their many other facilitation talents.
 Bruce Van Patter, a master illustrator and graphic designer who creates terrific infographics and is also a dynamite scribe (and an old school film fan to match me) was recruited by Bryan Coffman to learn the craft.
 Lucia Fabiani in Milan, Italy, whose work never ceases to astound me, started with the ASE — bravissima!
+Another Italiana I know and is a friend of mine is Samantha Tozzi, whom I met in Turin, Italy, when I was working with my mentor Bryan Coffman.
+When I met Samantha, she was a visual storyteller at the start of her journey and is now a very accomplished graphic recorder!
 Diane Bleck of The Doodle Institute is a very polished graphic facilitator who began work in the ASE, and she is helping to train a whole new generation on basic scribing skills.
-Sue Shea, Heather Klar, Nora Herting, and Heather Willems were all gifted scribes in the New York ASE network, before beginning their entrepreneurial ventures.
+Sue Shea, Heather Klar, Marsha Dunn, Nora Herting, and Heather Willems were all gifted scribes in the New York and Cambridge ASE, before beginning their entrepreneurial ventures.
 Alicia Bramlett is one of the most creative minds and nicest people I have had the joy of working with — and in addition to being a world class scribe, she has elevated the MG Taylor “knowledge wall” to an art form (during a DesignShop the knowledge wall acts as a continually evolving gallery, and visual information hub for the participants).

 Sita Magnuson of dpict, who in her formative years worked a lot with Kelvy Bird, is now an incredible graphic facilitator and systems thinker — I can recall years ago when her father, Axel, part of the MG Taylor “knetwork” of knowledge workers told me about his adolescent daughter who was “really smart” and he thought would make a “good scribe” — an understatement if there ever was one.
 And it has been terrific to see the growth of Leah Silverman (currently the IFVP treasurer) who got her start working as an assistant for former ASE network member, Peter Durand, because she has become a terrific graphic facilitator.
 Equally as impressive is the growth of Sunshine Benbelkacem, whom I worked with early in her career in the Cap Gemini system — Sunny is now not just a world class graphic facilitator but also president of the IFVP board.
+Mēgan Kearney is a Chicago-based designer and travel enthusiast (she travels for both adventure and knowledge), who I met recently (2022 update) and she is a terrific scribe.
+Cincinnati's Mike Fleisch was introduced to the craft by my old friend and colleague Kelvy Bird.
+I first met Mike when we worked together on a project in Accra, Ghana for the innovative and impactful firm The Difference Consulting, which was started by former ASE facilitators.
+Mike is a facilitator and scribe whose outsized talent and intellect is matched by his personable demeanor.
+Mike has been a key contact in the development of Brandon Black, who is also based in Cincinnati.
+Brandon not only is a powerful scribe but a friend whose talent I am excited to see blossom in our field.
 The nextgen team at Ink Factory Studio based in Chicago are doing incredible work in the graphic recording and sketch-noting space.
 Ink Factory is led by three former CapGemini ASE scribes, the very talented, Lindsay Wilson, Ryan Robinson, and Dusty Folwarczny.
 I see y’all out there, doin’ big things.
 Much respect.

 And I would be remiss to forget my fellow West Coast ASE trained scribes, Amy Ho, Wyn Wilson, Julie Gieseke, and Judy Chang, who are all skillful graphic recorders and visual facilitators in their own unique right.
 Sonia Sawhney Puri is a gifted scribe working in the Bay Area.
 Sonia started her career working with 8Works under the tutelage of former ASE scribe and dynamic visual facilitator and designer, Phil Ritchie.
 8Works was started by some former ASE facilitators who learned MG Taylor methodology in the original Ernst & Young Luton, England center.
 8Works has since become a division of Oliver Wyman (I think "Oliver" and "Ernest Young" are in the same line of work).